-Siegler and Ramani make a compelling case.
-So the next question is: What board games are most likely to benefit your child?
+Siegler and his colleagues make a compelling case.
+The next question is: What board games are most likely to benefit your child?

 The research suggests that Chutes and Ladders

-So I think it’s better to begin with the same game that Ramani and Siegler used in their experiments.
+So if your child is just beginning to learn to count, it makes sense to start with the same game that Ramani and Siegler used in their experiments.

 There you will also find my analysis of Chutes and Ladders, with advice about how to determine if your child is ready for this game.